Australian Army during World War II: New Guinea offensives

 After the fall of Lae the 9th Division was given the task of capturing the Huon Peninsula.
 The 20th Brigade landed near the strategic harbour of Finschhafen on 22 September 1943 and secured the area.
 The Japanese responded by dispatching the 20th Division overland to the area and the remainder of the 9th Division was gradually brought in to reinforce the 20th Brigade against the expected counter-attack.
 The Japanese mounted a strong attack in mid-October which was defeated by the 9th Division after heavy fighting.
 During the second half of November the 9th Division captured the hills inland of Finschhafen from well dug in Japanese forces.
-Following its defeat, the 20th Division retreated along the coast with the 9th Division and 4th Brigade in pursuit.
+Following its defeat, the 20th Division retreated along the coast with the 4th Brigade and 9th Division in pursuit.

 While the 9th Division secured the coastal region of the Huon Peninsula the 7th Division drove the Japanese from the inland Finisterre Range.
 The Finisterre Range campaign began on 17 September when the 2/6th Independent Company was air-landed in the Markham Valley.
 The company defeated a larger Japanese force at Kaiapit and secured an airstrip which was used to fly in the division's 21st and 25th Brigades.
 Through aggressive patrolling the Australians forced the Japanese out of positions in extremely rugged terrain and in January 1944 the division began its attack on the key Shaggy Ridge position.
 The ridge was taken by the end of the month, with the RAAF playing a key supporting role.
 Following this success the Japanese withdrew from the Finisterre Range and Australian troops linked up with American patrols from Saidor on 21 April and secured Madang on 24 April.